bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Just like the video tag, you specify the source element with its src and type attributes.

-If the web browser doesn\'t support the file type, it can fall back on a different type.
+If the web browser doesn&apos;t support the file type, it can fall back on a different type.

-It\'s important to note that if you\'re using an MP3 file, that the type is specified as audio forward/mpeg.
+It&apos;s important to note that if you&apos;re using an MP3 file, that the type is specified as audio forward/mpeg.

 This is because MP3 is short for MPEG-1 Audio Layer 3.
 Like the video